 It’s not just at the top end of the NRL hierarchy where there has been little movement in recent years.
 While the Panthers have been busy collecting Premierships for fun, the Wests Tigers have been doing the same with Wooden Spoons.
-They have won three on the trot, but NRL betting sites are predicting a likely change this year, with no less than five teams favoured over the Tigers.
-That said, it’s a tight market, with little separating the top few, and below, we’ll take a look at how the seasons of each of those favourites are likely to pan out.
+They have won three on the trot, but barring a catastrophe for the Tigers that will change this season.
+They will almost certainly tear themselves off the bottom of the ladder and likely quite comfortably, though NRL betting sites are not particularly clear on who will replace them.
+Below, we take a look at the favourites to win the Wooden Spoon a month or so into the season.

 NRL 2025 Least Wins Wooden Spoon Betting – Odds, Tips & Predictions